Travelling with plants

 International arrivals to Australia

 When you arrive in Australia you must declare if you are carrying certain food, plant material or animal products.
-Visit the Australian Government's Department of Agriculture and Water Resources website for details.
+See Can you bring it in? on the Australian Border Force website for information.

 Hotlines